|

 * Rates DO NOT include import customs clearance fees, duties, taxes, or marine cargo insurance.

-* Marine cargo insurance cost is 1.5% of cargo value, subject to a deductible of USD 1,000 per container, and a minimum premium of USD 350 per sea freight container.
+* Marine cargo insurance cost is 1.5% of cargo value, subject to a deductible of USD 1,000 per unit, and a minimum premium of USD 350 per sea freight unit.

-* Maximum legal payload 18 metric tons per 20' & 20 metric tons per 40'; cargo must be evenly spread along the sea freight container floor.
+* Maximum legal payload 18 metric tons per 20-foot & 20 metric tons per 40-foot containers; cargo must be evenly spread along the floor.

-* Plus International Ship and Port Facility Security Code (ISPS) Euro 14 per container for all cargo via UK/Continent/Scan-Balt/Black Sea
+* Plus International Ship and Port Facility Security Code (ISPS) Euro 14 per unit for all cargo via UK/Continent/Scan-Balt/Black Sea

-* Plus ocean freight carrier security fee (CSF) for all USA and Canadian ports of loading, each export ocean freight container for USD 6
+* Plus ocean freight carrier security fee (CSF) for all USA and Canadian ports of loading, each unit for USD 6

-* Containers must be returned "CLEAN AND ODOR FREE."
-Any container cleaning costs, if any, will be charged to the shipper's account.
+* Equipment must be returned "CLEAN AND ODOR FREE."
+Any cleaning costs, if any, will be charged to the shipper's account.

 A. Storage/demurrage charges at destinations.